Explore a range of accessible practices that invite an embodied understanding of how yoga can support healing from distress and trauma.

 Trauma-Sensitive Meditations

 Meditation is widely known to have rich benefits for mental health and wellbeing.
 Yet practicing meditation in a way that is not trauma informed can lead to very distressing experiences for many people.
-In this course you'll learn a simple, safe and accessible grounding practice that will allow you to then build upon this foundation with a wider suite of meditation practices in future, if you choose to, as well as supporting you in daily life.
+In this home practice series, you'll learn a simple, safe and accessible grounding practice that will allow you to then build upon this foundation with a wider suite of meditation practices in future, if you choose to, as well as supporting you in daily life.

 Example Curriculum